patternfly-java/patternfly-java/showcase/README.md

 # Build

-To build the showcase you can use the `dev.sh` and `prod.sh` scripts:
+To build the showcase, you can use the `dev.sh` and `prod.sh` scripts:

 ## Development